retention curves for android apps

 screenshot map

-Another pretty simple yet useful feature comes in the form of 3D Touch and Quick Actions.
+Another pretty simple yet useful feature comes in the form of Quick Actions.
 You can use them to execute app-related actions without leaving the Home screen.

 Just press the app’s icon a bit harder than tapping to produce a list of supported quick actions.
 A shopping app can, for example, include such actions as search, today’s deals, gift cards, etc.